 D is for Distilleries and Dolphins – all available on our doorstep.
-So if you are a Malt Whisky or a Dolphin fan or indeed both and you are planning a stay at Blervie House – well you are in luck we have over 50 distilleries on on doorstep and plenty of dolphins.
+Visiting Scotland means you are duty-bound to visit at least one whisky distillery.
+So if you are a Malt Whisky fan or even a Dolphin fan or indeed both and you are planning a stay at Blervie House – well you are in luck we have over 50 distilleries on our doorstep and plenty of dolphins to see.

-Closest – Benromach is the closest distillery.
-With many award winning whiskies and an excellent tour so are well worth a visit.
+Benromach is our closest distillery.
+With many award-winning whiskies and a fabulous visitor centre, this is well worth a visit.
 Owned by Gordon and MacPhail renowned for their whisky expertise.

 Historical – Dallas Dhu was once a working distillery.
 Now a historical museum showing whisky production as it used to be.
-It is a very worthwhile step back in time.
+It is both a very worthwhile and informative step back in time.

-Visiting Inverness – then book a trip on Dolphin Spirit – if ribs are not for you but you would like to see Dolphins then Dolphin Spirit have a choice of vessels.
-You can also combine this a visit to Inverness city centre.
+If a trip on a rib is not for you then pop into Inverness and set sail with Dolphin Spirit You can also combine this with a visit to Inverness city centre.